Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Preliminaries

 \section{Preliminaries}

-We formulate in \autoref{secModel} the estimation problem and in \autoref{SecStrategy} the strategy to proportion estimation which further generalizes that in \cite{Chen:2018a}, provide in \autoref{SecBackground} a very brief background on location-shift families and natural exponential families, and present in \autoref{secResultsPoint} the key results of \cite{Chen:2018a} that are needed for the constructions here.
+We formulate in \autoref{secModel} the problem of proportion estimation and in \autoref{SecStrategy} the strategy to proportion estimation via Lebesgue-Stieltjes integral equations which further generalizes that in \cite{Chen:2018a}, and {provide in \autoref{SecBackground} a very brief background on the Gamma family and in \autoref{secResultsPoint} and \autoref{SecIllustration} an overview of the constructions.}